 đź’ˇ LumiNet: Latent Intrinsics Meets Diffusion Models for Indoor Scene Relighting

-LumiNet transfers complex lighting conditions from a target image (a) to a source image (b), synthesizing a relit version of the source image (c) while preserving its main geometry and albedo.
+LumiNet transfers complex lighting conditions from a target image (top-right) to a source image (left), synthesizing a relit version of the source image (right) while preserving its main geometry and albedo.

 Abstract